FSD Logo - White

 News

-April 2024 / The fighting in Ukraine has left behind hundreds of thousands of anti-personnel mines, anti-vehicle mines and unexploded or abandoned ordnance which did not explode on impact.
-According to the Ukrainian authorities, a third of the country is contaminated.
+October 2024 / The fighting in Ukraine has left behind hundreds of thousands of anti-personnel mines, anti-vehicle mines and unexploded or abandoned ordnance which did not explode on impact.
+It is estimated that approximately one-third of the nation is affected.
 These dangerous remnants of war not only threaten the lives of civilians, but also obstruct humanitarian efforts, hamper reconstruction and prevent farmers from accessing their fields.

-To date, FSD has eighteen clearance teams, twelve non-technical survey teams and nine explosive ordnance risk education teams.
+To date, FSD has twenty-eight clearance teams, nineteen non-technical survey teams and fourteen explosive ordnance risk education teams.
 Specialized machines are used to prepare the ground for clearance in rural areas, while armoured construction machines help with the clearance of collapsed buildings.
+Locally produced mine rollers certified by national authorities are also used to support our demining operations.

-In addition to the partnership with the World Food Programme and the Food and Agriculture Organisation of the United Nations, Switzerland is funding a large-scale project in the province of Kharkiv and the opening of a new operational base in the province of Kherson.
-FSD is also focusing on harnessing new technologies and constantly improving its geographic information systems.
+In addition, FSD is focusing on harnessing new technologies and constantly improving its geographic information systems.
 This refines the skills of our teams and strengthens our ability to intervene rapidly in other critical zones.

-In 2023, FSD’s demining teams have secured more than 320,000 square metres of land, including farmland, village areas, towns and vital infrastructure.
-During the same period, more than 140,000 women, men and children took part in FSD risk education sessions, learning how to identify explosive devices and how to adopt the right behaviour to stay safe in the face of this threat.
+Since June 2022, FSD’s demining teams have secured nearly 350,000 square metres of land, including farmland, village areas, towns and vital infrastructure.
+During the same period, FSD teams surveyed more than 39 million square meters of land.
+Additionally, 232,440 women, men and children took part in FSD’s risk education sessions, learning how to identify explosive devices and how to adopt the right behaviour to stay safe in the face of this threat.
+Furthermore, digital risk education campaigns on FSD social media have reached over 6 million impressions throughout the year.

 Nadiya, 25, deminer for FSD in Ukraine